jonlpersson/ed-latimore/site/_posts/2022-07-16-ed-latimores-top-11-authenticity-quotes.md

 ![ed latimore authenticity quote &quot;authenticity makes you irreplaceable&quot;](/assets/images/posts/authenticitymakesyouirreplaceable.png){: width="2160" height="2160"}

-> Authenticity and transparency make you irreplaceable because no one else can be you.&nbsp;
+> Authenticity and transparency make you irreplaceable because no one else can be you.

 ---